Feeling a little thin on top? These 10 natural ways to prevent hair loss may help!

 By Jody McCutcheon

-We are as attached to our head’s hair as it (initially) is to us.
-When we start losing it, we really start, uh, losing it—and we want it back.
-Our hair, that is.
 As far back as Ancient Egypt, people have sought ways to stem hair loss and stimulate hair growth.
-While the Egyptians employed a cocktail of iron oxide, red lead, onions, alabaster, animal fats and honey, and today we still use some of those remedies, in one form or another.
-Men’s hair loss in particular has created a billion-dollar industry, with putative cures ranging from chemically laced topical treatments and drugs to transplants and—ugh—wigs.
-Yet hair-loss science is imperfect, uncertain and riddled with misinformation that allows companies to sell solutions that may or may not work.
+While the Egyptians employed a cocktail of iron oxide, red lead, onions, alabaster, animal fats and honey (and wore a lot of wigs when none of those worked), today we still use some of those remedies, in one form or another.

 We lose hair for several reasons.
-Chiefly, aging weakens hair and makes it more brittle, and also decreases hormone production and nutrient absorption, both of which slow hair growth.
+Chiefly, ageing weakens hair and makes it more brittle.
+Ageing also decreases hormone production and nutrient absorption, both of which slow hair growth.

-9 Natural Ways to Prevent Hair Loss
+10 Natural Ways to Prevent Hair Loss

 1. Change Your Diet